thayerj/jquery-datalink/README.md

 });
 ```

 All inputs on the page would be linked to model through the multiplication converter except for an input with the a name (or failing that, id) attribute attribute equal to "filename", which would use the the toLowerCase() converter.
-However, this is not yet tested.
+However, this is not yet tested as there are quite a few combinations.

 ## jQuery(..).link() API